edgelesssys/constellation/docs/docs/architecture/security/attestation.md

 - **Measurements produced by the Constellation bootloader and boot chain**:
   The Constellation bootloader takes over from the CVM firmware and [measures the rest of the boot chain](../components/node-images.md).
   The Constellation [Bootstrapper](../components/microservices.md#bootstrapper) is the first user mode component that runs in a Constellation image.

+  Note that the Bootstrapper is included in the root filesystem, with a hash of this filesystem embedded in the kernel command line.
+By using a minimal filesystem (initramfs) and [dm-verity](https://docs.kernel.org/admin-guide/device-mapper/verity.html), the whole root filesystem's — including the Bootstrapper's — integrity is securely enforced.
+For more details, see the [Node image](../components/node-images.md#initramfs) section.
+The kernel, kernel command line, and initramfs are tracked in the PCRs, enabling the Bootstrapper's integrity to be indirectly attested.
+This is possible because the logic for loading the Bootstrapper and verifying it against a specific hash is itself attested.

-  It extends PCR registers with the [IDs](keys.md#cluster-identity) of the cluster marking a node as initialized.
+  Finally, the Bootstrapper extends the PCR registers with the [cluster IDs](keys.md#cluster-identity), marking a node as initialized.

 Constellation allows to specify in the config which measurements should be enforced during the attestation process.
 Enforcing non-reproducible measurements controlled by the cloud provider means that changes in these values require manual updates to the cluster's config.
-By default, Constellation only enforces measurements that are stable values produced by the infrastructure or by Constellation directly.
+By default, Constellation exludes these from its attestation and only enforces measurements that are stable values produced by the infrastructure or by Constellation directly.

 <Tabs groupId="csp">
 <TabItem value="aws" label="AWS">